solusio/solus-cloud-images/README.md

 - To clean up the output directory after removing a built OS image, run `./build.sh` with the `--cleanup` option.
 This option may be useful if you transfer using the `--opt_destination` option.
 After the image was transferred, you may no longer need it in the output directory.

-## 5. Troubleshooting.
+## 6. Troubleshooting.

-When you have launched the build, we recommend that you to the management server via
+When you have launched the build, we recommend that you connect to the management server via VNC.
+It will help you monitor the build and promptly see any errors if they occur.

+**Note:** If Packer cannot find the location of the `qemu-kvm` package during the build, check the `"qemu_binary": "/.../.../qemu-kvm"` line in the JSON template and edit the path to `qemu-kvm` if necessary.

 ## 5. Checking the result

 By default, the `./output` and the `./build` directories will be created during the script execution.
+Once the build is finished, you will find the built OS image in the `./output` directory.
-The `./output` directory will contain the output OS image, while the `./build` directory will contain `packer.log`.
+The `./build` directory will contain `packer.log`.

 ## Additional information